 Oil Free Peanut Butter Chocolate Chip Cookies

-- 1/2 cup natural peanut butter (only peanuts, maybe salt)
+- 1/2 cup natural peanut butter

 - 1/3 cup organic sugar

-- 2 tbsp no sugar added applesauce
+- 2 tablespoons no sugar added applesauce

-- 1/2 tsp vanilla extract
+- 1/2 teaspoon vanilla extract

 - 1/4 cup white whole wheat flour or whole wheat pastry flour *Can also use a gluten free mix

-- 1/4 tsp baking soda
+- 1/4 teaspoon baking soda